 In December 2011, we entered into sales transactions with two PV systems development companies that are majority-owned by KPCB Holdings, Inc., as nominee, and of which Benjamin Kortlang, a member of our board of directors, is a member of the board of directors.
-Pursuant to these transactions, these companies and one of their managed project finance funds agreed to purchase our microinverters through our distributors at the same price that our distributors generally charge their customers.
+Pursuant to these transactions, these companies and one of their managed project finance funds agreed to purchase our microinverters through our distributors at our regular authorized distributor price.
 Prior to December 31, 2011, we received \$20.3 million in cash from these customers and recognized revenues of \$6.4 million from such transactions in the fourth quarter of 2011.
 The remaining \$13.9 million was recorded as deferred revenues in the consolidated balance sheet as of December 31, 2011, with product delivery and revenue recognition expected to be in the first half of 2012.